 Experiments in the kitchen can go from fun to disastrous in a blink of an eye.
 The very least you can do is protect your kitchen and yourself from harmful smoke and fumes, especially if you have a gas stove.
-In today’s guide, we’re going to take a look at five of the best wall mount range hoods that the market has to offer.
+In today’s guide, we’re looking at five of the best wall mount range hoods that the market offers.
 Keep indoor pollutants out of the kitchen with a range hood mounted over your stove!

 Top 5 Best Wall Mount Range Hoods

 The first range hood on our list is the convertible, 30-inch range hood by CAVALIERE (technical model number SV218B2-30-LED-WM).
 Rated at 860 CFM, the CAVALIERE is designed to handle the roughest and toughest experiments you can cook up in the kitchen.
 It should be enough suction power to work properly over most, if not all, residential stovetops.

 The CAVALIERE comes with a telescoping flue, allowing the range hood to be installed on ceilings of up to nine feet high.
 Inside of the box is a six-inch exhaust duct where, if you choose to do so, heat and foul smells are vented to keep your kitchen as comfortable as possible.

 Cosmo 63190 36-in Wall-Mount Range Hood

 The Cosmo 63190 is another convertible range hood that measures in at 36 inches wide to promote maximum ventilation over most five- and six-burner stovetop models.
 Even though it produces less airflow compared to the CAVALIERE (“only” 760 CFM), it should be more than sufficient to remove excess heat and moisture from the kitchen with its exhaust duct installed.